PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 A student is considered late when they are not yet present during the Standup session, and until the fifteenth minute from the start of DataLab (9:15) Two instances of lateness are counted as one absence.

-In case of absence, the student needs to fill in the 'DataLab Absence' [form](https://adsai.buas.nl/Contact%20Us/DataLabAttendance.html) in a timely manner (before 12:00, preferably before the start of the DataLab session), and subsequently proposes and completes activities that are acceptable alternatives to the in-class learning activities.
+In case of absence, the student needs to fill in the 'DataLab Absence' [form](https://adsai.buas.nl/Contact%20Us/DataLabAttendance.html) in a timely manner (before 9:00), and subsequently proposes and completes activities that are acceptable alternatives to the in-class learning activities.
 For more details, contact your mentor.

 *__Good__* excuses to miss DataLab: